hack4impact-calpoly/ecologistics-web-scraper/docs/contributing.md

 ## Making Pull Requests

 1. Go to the Pull Requests tab on [github.com](https://github.com/)
-2. Find your PR, fill out the PR template
+2. Find your PR, fill out the PR template (can also be found in `.github/` directory)
 3. (If applicable, provide a screenshot of your work in the comment area)
 4. Link your PR to the corresponding **Issue**
-5. Request a reviewer to check your code
+5. Request a reviewer to check your code (either `ryanchansf` or `oli-lane`)
-6. Once approved, your code is ready to be merged in 🎉
+6. Once approved, your code is ready to be merged in (TLs will merge and close all PRs)🎉